RFT minirex 75

-Distinctive features: One of a series of models manufactured in the communist GDR (East Germany).
-Batteries recharged by inserting the calculator in the charging unit.
+Distinctive features: One of a series of models manufactured in the communist DDR (Deutsche Demokratische Republik [GDR, German Democratic Republic, ie. East Germany]).
+Batteries recharged by inserting the calculator in the charging unit, which also effectively turns it into a desktop calculator.

 Display is 8 digits, red LED.